AaronLlasat/jokester-c3po/README.md

 ---

 ## ⚠️ Warning
 If you don't choose a specific joke category, you will get a random joke of any kind.
-If you're susceptible to dark/black/offensive humor, *please* make sure to select any other category than **Dark** or you might get an offensive joke randomly displayed.
+If you're susceptible to dark/black/offensive humor, *please* make sure you select any other category than **Dark** or you might get an offensive joke randomly displayed.